lethal-lisa/Nightcrawler/README.md

 ## Tools Needed/Used
 - GCC/Clang for Linux compilation.
 - mingw32-gcc for Windows compilation.
 - gperf used for tokenizer generation.
+This is only required if you desire to change the set of keywords recognized by Nightcrawler.
 - fasm used to build story files.

 ### Using the Build System